-6. The student is responsible for skills taught in the clinical lab setting.
-The student will be allowed two attempts to satisfactory meet the requirements of all clinical lab skills.
+6. The student is responsible for skills taught in the lab setting.
+Students will be introduced to the skill, will practice the skill, will go through several forms of evaluation of the skill, and will check off on that skill with the instructor.
+Students will have to meet all criteria prior to the instructor check off.
+If a student has an unsuccessful check off, they will be allowed to appeal for a second check off once certain criteria have been accomplished.
 Students will record all lab skills attempts on the Surgical Counts Lab Skills digital Format.
-Each student will perform a self-assessment of the skill (video), a Peer assessment, and the instructor assessment in preparation for the final skill assessment.
-If the student has not completed the self-assessments peer assessments, and one instructor assessment they will not be allowed to take the final skill assessment.
+Each student will perform a self-assessment of the skill (video) and 3 peer assessments of each skill in preparation for the final skill assessment.
+If the student has not completed the self-assessments, peer assessments, and one instructor assessment they will not be allowed to take the final skill assessment.
 Each student is responsible for scheduling and obtaining the self and peer assessments.
 The self-assessment should include a video that the student has recorded of their performance and is made available to the instructor prior to the scheduled instructor assessment.